 - provide more reliable travel times between Brisbane and the Gold Coast.

-The project is jointly funded by the Australian and Queensland governments with $20 million committed to undertake transport planning studies for the Loganholme to Nerang corridor and a business case for Stage 1 in the Queensland Transport and Roads Investment Program 2019-20 to 2022-23.
+$30.5 million committed by the Australian and Queensland governments to undertake transport planning studies for the Loganholme to Nerang corridor and a business case for Stage 1.

 - Total investment